nick-hill-dev/full-screen-canvas/README.md

 ## License

-The FullScreenCanvas library is released under the MIT license.
+The FullScreenCanvas library was written by Nick Hill and is released under the MIT license.
 See LICENSE for more information.